 In just the last few years, WE have won No Salary History and pregnancy fairness laws in Illinois, paid sick time for half a million Chicagoland workers, and a Student Loan Bill of Rights in Illinois.
 And WE are not slowing down.
 WE are doubling down.

 WE won’t stop advocating for change until every woman—from those who make the tips to those who make the laws—is given her due.
 Together with you, WE pursue equity for all.

-Illinois state agencies and education policymakers gave the green light to a single definition of career pathways developed by Women Employed, the Chicago Citywide Literacy Coalition, and the Chicago Jobs Council.
+In 2018, Illinois state agencies and education policymakers gave the green light to a single definition of career pathways developed by Women Employed, the Chicago Citywide Literacy Coalition, and the Chicago Jobs Council.

 As the leading advocate for state-funded tuition assistance in Illinois, WE prevented deep cuts to those investments in the face of the state’s fiscal crisis.

 WE won commitments from state leaders to implement “bridge programs” that help low-skilled adults advance to college-level courses in their chosen career fields.